Leading physicist resigns in protest after speaker invite request denied over George Floyd riot comments

 "More broadly, such exclusion signals that some opinions – even well-intentioned ones – are forbidden, thereby increasing self-censorship, degrading public discourse, and contributing to our nation's political balkanization."

-Berkeley did not immediately respond to Fox News’s request for comment on his resignation.
+Berkeley did not immediately respond to Fox News’ request for comment on his resignation.

 Though MIT and Berkeley denied hosting Abbot, Princeton will welcome him to a virtual lecture that is anticipating thousands of attendees.